Skip to content

 This is not motivational platitude.
 It is observable mechanics.
 The person who codes for fun on Friday nights accumulates thousands of hours of practice that the person who codes only for a paycheck does not.
 The person who reads financial statements for genuine interest develops pattern recognition that the person studying for an exam never reaches.

 Downstream focus is a compounding advantage.
 And like all compounding effects, the gap widens dramatically over time.
+The same compounding principle that builds wealth in investing builds capacity in skill.

-The Specialist Paradox
+The Specialist Depth

 Generalists, by contrast, often feel bored.
 They know a little about many things and mistake their surface-level familiarity for understanding.
 The specialist's humility in the face of their field's depth is a sign of genuine engagement — and a sign of downstream alignment.